 - 52. Are there other ways to monitor or ensure dog advertisements comply with the requirement to provide both the dog owner number and dog's microchip number?
-Please specify: - 53.
+Please specify: Currently provision of dog owner numbers and dog microchip numbers are not a requirement for the sale of a dog.
+Dogs West regulations stipulate that Dogs West members must advertise their membership number when advertising dogs.
+However this has seen other people copying these numbers and using them fraudulently or they make up a dog registration body to try and fool people to think they are buying from a reputable breeder. - 53.
 What agency could be responsible for prosecuting dog owners and breeders that do not comply with the transfer and advertisement requirements?
-Department of Primary Industries and Regional Development
+Department of Primary Industries and Regional development